Armynerh/airbnb-clone-project/README.md

 | Property Listing View  | Grid display of available properties with filters        |
 | Listing Detailed View  | Complete property details with images and booking form   |
 | Simple Checkout View   | Streamlined payment and booking confirmation             |

+> 📝 **Note:** A user-friendly design in the booking system is essential for smooth navigation, higher conversion rates, and customer trust.
+It ensures users can easily search, select, and complete bookings without friction.

 <p align="right"><a href="#readme-top">👆</a></p>